riptano/astra-portal-getting-started/README.md

 If you'd like to see a working example of this guide [navigate here](https://astra.datastax.com/guide/astraPortalGuideTemplate) and login to Astra.

 **In this guide, we will discuss**
-- How to get started
-- Where to put your guide
+- Creating your guide in Github
 - How to format guides and create actions
 - Configuring your guide
 - What **_not_** to do 😬